 Truth be told, Buenos Aires wasn’t on my bucket list.
 Well, initially, but dubbed as the Paris of the South, how could I not visit?
 I decided to stay a few days en route to my trip to El Calafate.
 I did not regret my decision.
-Buenos Aires is a vast city with forty-eight barrios, each characterized by its distinct beauty, rich history, and tons of attractions.
-Also, if you love the charm of narrow cobbled stone streets lined up with outdoor cafes, quaint shops, and old architectures, then this is the next city for you.
+Buenos Aires, Argentina in South America is a vast city with forty-eight barrios, each characterized by its distinct beauty, rich history, and tons of attractions.
+Also, if you love the charm of narrow cobbled stone streets lined up with outdoor cafes, quaint shops, and old architecture, then this is the next city for you.

 Planning a Trip?